vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 ```

 ### Common assertions

 It is often observed that certain assertions are applicable across various contexts.
 Adhering to the principle of Don't Repeat Yourself (DRY), it is imperative that these assertions be consolidated in a universally accessible file.

-This file shall be designated as `helpers/assertions.ts` and should be referenced by each module requiring its contents.
+## Issues

+If you find a bug or want to request a new feature, please open a new issue.
+When filing a bug report, please provide a clear description of the problem, including the expected behavior and the actual behavior.

+## Submitting a Pull Request

+Before submitting a pull request, please make sure the following is done:

+1. Rebase your branch on the latest master branch.
+2. Run the test suite to make sure your changes do not break existing functionality.
+You can do this by running `yarn test`.
+3. Squash your commits into a single commit with a clear message.
+4. Push your branch to your fork on GitHub.
+5. Open a pull request against the master branch of the vechain-sdk repository.

+### Pull Request Review

+All submissions, including submissions by project members, require a review.
+We use GitHub's pull request review feature for this.

-# Code of Conduct
+## Code of Conduct

 We are committed to providing a welcoming and inclusive environment for everyone who contributes to or interacts with the vechain SDK project.
 To ensure a positive experience for our community, we have established a [Code of Conduct](CODE_OF_CONDUCT.md) that outlines our expectations for behavior.
 We encourage all contributors, maintainers, and users to familiarize themselves with this code, as it reflects our commitment to creating a diverse and respectful community.
 Thank you for helping us maintain a welcoming and collaborative space for all.

-# Thank You
+## Thank You

 Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.